rafeerahman/Anonymizer/documents/devops/clouds.md

-# Cloud documentation for University of Toronto Anonymization API
+# Cloud Deployment documentation for University of Toronto Anonymization API

 ## Introduction